shreeya-i/Cue/README.md

 ## Overview
 ### Description
-As more people and circumstances enter your life, it becomes difficult to remember dates such as birthdays, anniversaries, holidays, etc. Cue is a reminder app that auto-suggests and helps book gifts/restaraunts/etc for any important date a user enters.
+Many people find it difficult to remember and plan for events such as birthdays, anniversaries, holidays, etc. Cue is a reminder app that auto-suggests gift/restaraunts/activity/etc bookings (aka Cues) for any important date a user enters.

 ### App Evaluation